 LATEST TRAVEL RESTRICTIONS IN NEW ZEALAND

-Effective from Wednesday 18 March, only New Zealand residents and citizens (and their children and partners) are permitted to enter New Zealand.
+Currently only New Zealand permanent residents and citizens (and their children and partners) are permitted to enter New Zealand.

 Once the borders start to open for leisure travel, please check the country restrictions on the NZ Ministry of Health website for updated travel information, as Haka Tours cannot be held liable for refusal of entry.

 If your tour has been canceled you will be provided with a future travel credit valued at 100% of the price paid for your tour and any ancillary services including hotels and pre-paid optional activities, but excluding airfare and insurance.
 This travel credit can be applied toward any Haka tour scheduled to depart before 31 December 2022.
 Haka Tours are not offering refunds on these canceled tours.

 For those of you booked onto an upcoming tour, you can be reassured that our Haka buses are thoroughly sanitised before each tour, and following the World Health Organization (WHO) advice, we are undertaking additional measures to adhere to the latest hygiene practices.
 These include cleaning & disinfecting including door handles, seats and overhead lockers on a regular basis.
 Our processes will be updated based on the latest guidelines.
 Our Haka Lodges are also undertaking additional measures to meet the WHO guidelines.

 We request our guests to follow the hygiene guidelines from WHO including the regular washing of hands.
 Hand sanitiser will also be readily available.